B.C. loan forgiveness program

 You may be eligible if you:

-- will be working at a publicly funded health care facility in an underserved community in B.C. or will be working with children, in an eligible occupation
+- are or will be employed (full-time, part-time, and/or casual/on-call) at a publicly funded facility in an eligible occupation either with children or in an underserved community in B.C.

 - are not enrolled in full-time post-secondary studies

-- To receive benefits under this program you will be required to demonstrate a minimum number of in-person hours of service in an eligible occupation at a publically funded facility either in an underserved community or working with children (see the What are my responsibilities under this program Section).
+- To receive benefits under this program you will be required to demonstrate a minimum number of in-person hours of service in an eligible occupation at a publicly-funded facility either in an underserved community or working with children (see the What are my responsibilities under this program Section).

 Eligible occupations in underserved communities are: